StevenMayher/432-2022/projectA/proposals/feedback1.md

 15 | Ria Tilve | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 16 | Carly Rose and Diya Yang | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 17 | Michael Douglass | Section 1: it would be helpful if you would provide a little more context on the data to better understand the variables you go on to describe.
+18 | Kiran Desai and Grace Armstrong | Thanks for your successful revision.
+See my remaining comments on Canvas and keep them in mind as you prepare your final project.
+19 | Cerag Oguztuzun and Abhishek Bhardwaj | Thanks for your successful revision.
+See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 20 | Tyler Petrie | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 21 | Aaron Fletcher | In sections 6 and 7, you don't capitalize BMI, and more importantly, you don't actually ask a question.
 Be sure to present a clear question in each section that relates directly to your planned model for that analysis.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
 22 | Audrey Zhu | Section 6 & 7: Please show that you have no more than 4 + (N - 100)/100 candidate inputs, where N is the number of rows in the tibble.
 Section 9: Provide a link to the dataset if it can be found online.
 If not, describe the source and your access to it explicitly.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).